 During their first seven weeks of life, while most babies are adjusting to their new homes, the twins remained in the hospital’s neonatal intensive care unit, where they could be monitored while their lungs developed and they gained the additional weight they needed to be able to regulate body temperature.
-At their doctor’s referral their parents, Amy and Andres decided to seek out assistance from Northwest Center’s Early Intervention team to work with their family when Tiago and Aviana were ready to come home.
+At their doctor’s referral their parents, Amy and Andres decided to seek out assistance from Northwest Center's Early Supports for Infants and Toddlers (ESIT) team to work with their family when Tiago and Aviana were ready to come home.

 Tiago and Aviana worked with two Northwest Center team members; Speech Pathologist, Nicki Jones, and Occupational Therapist, Jenn Nash.
 “My goal is to empower parents to learn strategies to facilitate their own child’s language development in their everyday routines and activities,” says Nicki.

 The purpose, explains Nicki, is to find activities that the twins are motivated by to help encourage language.
 Visits might include having lunch, reading a book, or exploring a box of toys.
 Through these types of activities the team is able to work on skills like eating, drinking, fine motor and communication.

 “They helped a significant amount with getting them to where they are now, especially walking,” recalls Amy.
 “I had read a ton and researched everything I could find about ways to encourage their development, but sometimes it’s just nice to have someone who is formally trained in this field to guide you through the process.”

 Now 18-months-old, the twins are bubbly, energetic toddlers who steal the hearts of everyone they meet and who are right on track for their development.
 Tiago and Aviana are now walking independently, crawling up stairs, turning pages in books, scribbling with crayons, using 10 -20 words and signs, imitating gestures, and drinking from sippy cups.